 digital WeChat Chinese New Year red envelopes

-Many people across Canada and the United States commemorate Chinese New Year by gifting bright and beautiful red envelopes.
-In 2022, take part in this wonderful, cultural tradition and celebrate the Year of the Tiger with your Chinese clientele.
-To learn more about Chinese holiday marketing strategies that are tailored directly to your business, please contact us and our Chinese marketing experts would be delighted to help.
+Many people across Canada and the United States commemorate Chinese New Year by gifting bright and beautiful red envelopes to their employees and clients.
+To learn more about Chinese holiday marketing strategies tailored to your business, contact us!
+Our Chinese marketing experts would be delighted to help.

 Share this article and your comments with peers on social media: